quentinjcm/CA1_personal_copy/README.md

 git commit -am "added files"
 git push origin master
 ```
-The commit message should make sence in the context of what you are doing such as modify certain files etc.
+The commit message should make sense in the context of what you are doing such as modify certain files etc.